 Spot audits and on-site monitoring can take place at any time at the discretion of CalSTA without prior warning given to the agency.
 Either a spot audit or monitoring may be conducted concerning specific issue or function.
 Any evidence or information that supports the need for compliance audit action or monitoring will be pursued by Caltrans at the direction of CalSTA.
-High risk lead agencies are likely to become the subject of a spot audit or on-site monitoring.
-Agencies or projects will be placed on the high risk list for the following:
+High-risk lead agencies are likely to become the subject of a spot audit or on-site monitoring.
+Agencies or projects will be placed on the high-risk list for the following:

 - 1. Delinquent with reporting requirements and or not providing documentation as stipulated in the SRA guidelines - 2.
 Agencies with frequent errors or that have not conformed to the requirements of previous awards - 3.
 Agencies engaged in multiple reassignments of funds - 4.
-Projects with 0% progress one year after allocation - 5.
-Agencies suspected of supplanting funds and other special situations
+Projects with 0% progress one year after allocation

-Caltrans under the direction of CalSTA, will select agencies periodically and perform an extensive review of all SRA related information from the agency.
-If selected, an agency may be asked to provide additional documents pertinent to the State Rail Assistance program and projects that have been funded.
+CalSTA may select agencies and perform a review of SRA-related information from the agency.
+If selected, an agency will be notified and will be asked to provide additional documents, for review and examination by CalSTA or its assigned representative, pertinent to the SRA program and projects that have been funded with SRA.
 If inconsistencies are found, agencies will be provided an opportunity to correct those errors.
 If discrepancies are not corrected, the agency will not be eligible to receive future funding.